 Blackbeard, John Smith, and Mermaids

-In addition, the 17th century explored John Smith (whose life was saved by Pocahontas) supposedly saw and described mermaids.
+In addition, the 17th century explorer John Smith (whose life was saved by Pocahontas) supposedly saw and described mermaids.
 One quote says that Smith described mermaids this way:

 “… swimming with all possible grace near the shore.
 The upper part of her body resembled that of a woman…she had large eyes, rather too round, a finely-shaped nose (a little too short), well-formed ears, rather too long…and her green hair imparted to her an original character by no means unattractive…[but] from below the waist the woman gave way to the fish.”